poyea/scrabble/README.md

 * Contribute

 ## License
 This repository is licensed under MIT License.
-See also [LICENSE.md](LICENSE.md) for details.
+See also [LICENSE](LICENSE) for details.